Legal, Medical, and Community Interpreting Certificate Program in Mandarin Chinese

 The program also offers Spanish and Portuguese, in addition to Mandarin.

 - View the Community Interpreting curriculum.

 - View the Medical Interpreting curriculum.

-Student must have a fluent command of English, as well as Chinese, Portuguese, or Spanish.
+Student must have a fluent command of English as well as Chinese.
 Prospective students demonstrate their verbal and written communication skills through testing in order to be accepted into the program.
 All classes meet on Saturday mornings, and most students complete the program within 12 to 18 months.
 Upon completion, students may choose to participate in an internship.